 The question seems absurd.
-We all know the odds of winning the lottery are slimmer than the odds of dying in a plane crash, getting hit by an asteroid, or Kanye being elected president.
+We all know the odds of winning the lottery are slimmer than the odds of dying in a plane crash or getting hit by an asteroid.
 But your likelihood of winning over a venture capitalist isn’t much better: according to self-reported data, less than three percent of new companies secure financing through venture capital (VC) investment.

 The feasibility of getting funded is only one aspect of a larger fantasy surrounding VC, a fantasy that harms business owners as well as—believe it or not—venture capitalists themselves.
 Take a look at a few more VC myths and the corresponding reasons you should probably steer clear of the ecosystem altogether: